rapidsai/gpu-bdb/README.md

 In `cluster_configuration/example-cluster-scheduler.json`, please update the scheduler address to be the address for the network interface you chose for `INTERFACE=...` just above.
 If you are not using UCX, you'll need to adjust the address to be `tcp://...` rather than `ucx://...`.
 Also please note that this is an example cluster scheduler file.
 You can create your own with a superset of this information.

-To start up the cluster, please run the following on every node.
+To start up the cluster, please run the following on every node from `tpcx_bb/cluster_configuration/`.

 ```bash
 bash cluster-startup.sh NVLINK